 The benefits of cannabis for liver health

-Existing research on the endocannabinoid system shows that activating its receptors via endocannabinoids may have a big impact on the liver — either helping or harming its progress.
+Existing research shows that activating ECS receptors with endocannabinoids may have a big impact on the liver — either helping or harming.
 So how does cannabis, a plant that activates these same receptors, impact the liver?

-First of all, it’s important to note that research on medical marijuana and the liver is still in its early stages, and the effects of cannabis on the liver have mostly been studied in populations with liver disease of different kinds — not healthy livers.
+The effects of cannabis on the liver have mostly been studied in populations with liver disease — not healthy livers.
 That said, one small study did look at the influence of chronic cannabis use on liver function in general.

 Other research looks at cannabis and liver health relative to specific conditions or symptoms.
-For example, one condition that the effects of cannabis have been investigated is alcoholic liver disease (ALD).
-ALD is caused by heavy, long term alcohol use, and cannabis just might serve a protective role for this disease.
+For example, researchers investigated cannabis’s effects on alcoholic liver disease (ALD).
+Heavy, long term alcohol use causes ALD and cannabis may serve a protective role for this disease.

 Another study, which tied lower levels of ALD to CBD use, seems to suggest that cannabis use (or even just CBD) may actually be protective against the deadly long term effects of alcohol use.

-But it’s not just alcohol-induced liver disease that cannabis may help. marijuana may also protect against non-alcoholic fatty liver disease.
-One study found that cannabis use was tied to lower levels of this condition, in addition to ALD.
+Cannabis may help more than just alcohol-induced liver disease.
+Marijuana may also protect against non-alcoholic fatty liver disease.
+One study tied cannabis use to lower levels of this condition, in addition to ALD.
 So medical marijuana may be protective for our livers in general, not just as a protection against drinking.

 Cannabis may also play a protective role in other specific conditions.